usama-asghar1/postcodesAPI/README.md

 # Postcodes API

 The aim of this project was to demonstrate communication with open Postcodes API and store the information to a JSON file.
+The project also contains testing using the unittest framework, one test is to ensure check if the correct status code is being returned from the response of the API call.

 <details>
   <summary>GETPostcodeParser - GET Request performed by inputting a postcode</summary>